gtnix/quant_b3_backtest/README.md

 - **Transaction Cost Analysis (TCA)**: Modular, accurate calculation of all trading costs, including brokerage, emolument, settlement, and ISS.
 Fully configurable and tested.
 - **Enhanced Loss Carryforward Manager**: Tracks losses per asset and globally, supports indefinite carryforward, and provides audit trails for compliance.
 - **Advanced Settlement Manager**: Models T+2 settlement with business day handling, cash flow simulation, and robust error handling.
+- **Backtest Simulator**: Comprehensive backtesting with performance metrics and compliance (BacktestSimulator in `engine/simulator.py`).
 - **Extensible Strategy Framework**: Implement your own trading strategies by subclassing the `BaseStrategy` class in `engine/base_strategy.py` and placing your strategy files in the `strategies/` directory.
-- **Comprehensive Testing**: Extensive unit and integration tests for TCA, loss carryforward, and settlement logic.
+- **Comprehensive Testing**: Extensive unit and integration tests for TCA, loss carryforward, settlement logic, and simulation.

 ## Setup Instructions